 She loved the words of St Paul: 'Whatsoever things are pure and lovely, think on these things.'

-The world passed through her home - 12 Norham Road, Oxford - for sixtyfive years, and found conversation, common sense, faith and vision.
-Dear Kirste, what a journey it has been, and it's only just begun.
-The 2nd innings never ends.
+The world passed through her home - 12 Norham Road, Oxford - for sixty-five years, and found conversation, common sense, faith and vision.

+Dear Kirstie, what a journey it has been, and it's only just begun.
+The second innings never ends.
 Goodbye for now, abundant gratitude, and we'll see you there.
-St Andrew's Church, Oxford, August 13, 1998.